Random • Archives • RSS • About • Contact •

 the honest version

-pronoun masks diagram showing we translates to I but lonelier, our translates to mine but I want you to feel invested, one translates to I'm afraid to say I, you translates to talking to myself 6 months from now
+what they write what they mean "we" translates to I, but lonelier "our" translates to mine, but I want you to feel invested "one" translates to I'm afraid to say I "you" translates to talking to myself 6 months from now

 Most "we" in open source translates to "I, but lonelier."